biya-coin/biyaliquid-docs/.gitbook/developers-native/wallets/connections.md

 Combining it with the [MsgBroadcaster](../transactions/msgbroadcaster.md) abstraction allows you to sign transactions using one function call.
 This is what's being used on all products like Helix, Hub, Explorer, etc., and we strongly recommend using this approach in your dApp.

-In case you still want to use some wallet natively (without the WalletStrategy class), we are going to provide examples of how to connect to a dApp built on Biyachain via Metamask and Keplr in this doc.
+In case you still want to use some wallet natively (without the WalletStrategy class), we are going to provide examples of how to connect to a dApp built on Biya Chain via Metamask and Keplr in this doc.

 ### Metamask

-Metamask is an Ethereum native wallet and can be used to connect and interact with your dApp built on Biyachain.
+Metamask is an Ethereum native wallet and can be used to connect and interact with your dApp built on Biya Chain.

-* **Get Biyachain addresses from Metamask**
+* **Get Biya Chain addresses from Metamask**

 <pre class="language-typescript"><code class="lang-typescript"><strong>
 </strong><strong>import { getBiyachainAddress } from '@biya-coin/sdk-ts'